 As funding is based on pupil numbers this is a key performance indicator.
-Pupil numbers for 2019 were 209 against a forecast of 210.
+Pupil numbers for 2020 October census were 207 against a forecast of 210.

-Another key financial performance indicator is staffing costs as a percentage of total income, for 2018/19 this was 85%.
+Another key financial performance indicator is staffing costs as a percentage of total income, for 2019/2020 this was 81%.
 The Board of Trustees is confident that staffing levels are closely monitored to agreed full time equivalent and staffing structures all approved by the Board.

-The Finance and General Purposes Commoitee also monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
+The Finance and General Purposes Committee also monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.